Once upon a time, you used to be someone different.

 a chance to get curious

-Learn how to identify who you really should be telling your story to, what message they need to hear, and why you’re the BEST person for the job.
+As part of your customised 3-point action plan, you may learn how to identify who you really should be telling your story to, what message they need to hear, and why you’re the BEST person for the job.